-Compare several student loan refinancing companies to increase your chances of getting a low rate.
-Also, look at repayment terms, fees, and other features to ensure you get the right lender.
+Compare several student loan refinancing companies to increase your chances of being qualified for your best terms.
+Also, look at repayment terms, fees and other features to ensure you get the right lender for you.

-Even if Missourians tend to take on less debt than the national average, $27,532 in student loans is still a lot.
+Even if Missourians tend to take on less debt than the national average, $29,200 in student loans is still a lot.
 With a 5% interest rate and a 10-year repayment period, that’s a monthly payment of $310.
 Use our Student Loan Payment Calculator to see how much you will pay each month for your student loans

-So if you’re still in college, it’s important to take steps now to reduce your dependency on student loans so that you can have more financial freedom after you graduate.
+So if you’re still in college, it’s important to take steps now to reduce your dependency on student loans with scholarships and grants so that you can have more financial freedom after you graduate.
 Here are our top tips for students living and going to school in Missouri:

 - Investigate the wide range of scholarships for students.
-Several organizations and companies offer scholarships, which is free money that you don’t have to pay back.
+Several organizations and companies offer scholarships, which is money that you don’t have to pay back.
 Apply for as many as you can to maximize your chances.
-Also, be sure to apply for the Student Loan Hero $5K Scholarship while you’re at it.

 - Fill out the Free Application for Federal Student Aid (FAFSA).
-The FAFSA form helps the federal government determine if you need financial aid while you’re at college, and how much.
 Depending on your need, you may qualify for subsidized federal student loans — the government covers your interest while you’re in school — or a Pell Grant, which you typically don’t need to repay.

 While you’re still in school, reducing the amount you borrow in student loans should be your top priority.
 But if you fall short on covering your tuition and living expenses, do your research to ensure that you’re getting the best deal available to you.

 After you graduate, learn more about how to refinance your student loans to get a better interest rate or lower monthly payment.